 I still cook "normal" foods for my family even though I'm on a strict diet.
-Hopefully they will never get to the point where I am and can continue to enjoy REAL food that isn't loaded with fillers, additives, preservatives and colors.
-(If I can just get them to take some digestive enzymes with heavy meals and a daily probiotic - still working on it.
-I do have one that does pretty well with taking the supplements.)
+(February, 22, 2015) Hopefully they will never get to the point where I am and can just continue to enjoy REAL food (food without fillers, additives, preservatives and colors).

-I used a "natural" breakfast sausage in this recipe - it contained meat, sea salt, spices, cane sugar and natural flavorings (which is the "iffy" part).
-Usually I prefer to buy breakfast sausage from Whole Foods that contains only salt, garlic, pepper, onion and meat.
+I used a "natural" breakfast sausage in this recipe - it contained meat, sea salt, spices, cane sugar and natural flavorings (which is the "iffy" part, but since I don't use pre-packed meats often and we only eat out about once per month - I figured it was OK to bend the rules a bit for convenience).
+I prefer to buy breakfast sausage from Whole Foods that contains only salt, garlic, pepper, onion and meat.
 But yes, sometimes we do have to cut corners.
 Yet, I shredded my own potatoes and purchased the cheese in a block to avoid the "stuff" they have to add to prevent it from sticking together.

 NOTE: If you omit the cheese, this could be a Yeast-Free Breakfast.

 - 8 large eggs

 - 3 cups shredded potatoes (red potatoes work well, or you can buy freshly shredded potatoes/hash browns)

 - ½ pound breakfast sausage (can use ½ roll of natural breakfast sausage without MSG, etc)